-- Social networking sites;
+- Non approved social networking sites

-- Staff members' personal e-mail accounts;
+- Staff members' personal accounts

-- Texting (Except via Google Voice);
+- Texting (Except via Google Voice)

-- Blogging;

-- Podcasting; or

-- Other online postings.
+- Other online postings

 If during any form of communication, a School staff member learns that a student is in a situation requiring emergency assistance or professional help, the teacher should contact 911 and notify the Building Administrator immediately following the call.
 (For guidance on reporting suspected or actual child abuse/neglect, see Board Policy 2.100 and Section XI of this Employee Manual regarding Reporting and Investigating Child Abuse/Neglect.)